The asymptotic tails of limit distributions of continuous time Markov chains: Introduction

-We would like to point out that the identity (Theorems~\ref{th-18} and \ref{th-18b}) we establish, might be used to calculate the limit distribution \emph{recursively} up to an error term that depends on only a few generating terms ($\pi(0)$ in the case of BDPs) and the truncation point of the limit distribution.
+It is noteworthy that the identities we establish, might be used to calculate the limit distribution \emph{recursively} up to an error term that depends only on a few generating terms ($\pi(0)$ in the case of BDPs) and the truncation point of the limit distribution.
 The error term is given by the tail distribution, and thus, the decay rate of the error term might be inferred from the present work.
 Approximation of limit distributions will be pursued in a subsequent paper.
+The main results of this paper together with the approach can be extended to DTMCs in a straightforward way.